jackwiebe0/FizzBuzz/README.md

 For example, one might imagine making a commit each time they complete a task they are working on or finish making edits to a specific file.
 Keeping your commits small will allow your commit messages to remain short and descriptive.
 You can make a sequence of adds and commits without pushing.
 Whenever you decide to push, you can push all of the commits at once.
-As you work through the lab today, we encourage you to practice commiting your changes regularly (the exact frequency is up to you, but the instructions will remind you periodically!).
+As you work through the lab today, we encourage you to practice committing your changes regularly (the exact frequency is up to you, but the instructions will remind you periodically!).

 Now, back to exploring the code!